Nyame-Wolf/Portfolio/README.md

 # Portfolio

 > Description the project.
-> **This a set up of a desktop version of my portfolio project.
-It uses media queries and grid and flex-box to display the html page.
+> **This is my Portfolio project created using html and css.
+It is responsive for both desktop and mobile.
+It uses media queries, css-grid and flex-box to display the html page.
 It contains headline, works and about sections and a contact form.
 It uses a figma template 2 from microverse student portal..**

 ## Built With